Aarogyaa Bharat

 Sleep Monitoring Devices

-How Insomnia & Jet Lag Patients Can Benefit from Astronaut Rehab Methods
+How Insomnia and Jet Lag Patients Can Benefit from Astronaut Recovery Methods

-Using blue light therapy lamps can help reset sleep cycles and combat insomnia.
+Using blue light therapy lamps at the right time of day can help reset disrupted sleep cycles caused by jet lag, shift work, or chronic insomnia.

 Sleep Tracking for Better Sleep Hygiene

-Indian-American astronaut Sunita Williams has spent 322 days in space across multiple missions, making her one of the most experienced astronauts in NASA’s history.
-She has spoken about the challenges of sleeping in microgravity, where astronauts often wake up disoriented and struggle with maintaining a regular sleep cycle.
-Williams’ insights have contributed to NASA’s research on sleep disorders in space, emphasizing the importance of light therapy and sleep monitoring devices.
+Indian-American astronaut Sunita Williams has spent 322 days in space, making her one of NASA’s most experienced astronauts.
+She has openly described how sleeping in microgravity is disorienting astronauts float, lack physical cues, and struggle to maintain regular sleep schedules.
+Her experiences have contributed to NASA’s research on circadian rhythm regulation, emphasizing the role of light therapy and sleep monitoring.

-NASA astronaut Victor Glover, who was part of SpaceX’s Crew-1 mission, also faced sleep disturbances due to constant exposure to artificial lighting and irregular sleep cycles on the International Space Station (ISS).
-Like many astronauts, he used blue light therapy and cognitive techniques to regulate his sleep after returning to Earth.
+Victor Glover, part of SpaceX’s Crew-1 mission, also faced sleep disturbances aboard the ISS due to artificial lighting and irregular schedules.
+Like many astronauts, he relied on structured sleep routines, light exposure management, and cognitive techniques to restore healthy sleep patterns after returning to Earth.

 What are the best medical devices for treating sleep disorders?